-- 3.2.1 In accordance with paragraph 23 of the Trust's Constitution the composition of the Board of Directors shall be: - 3.2.1.1 a Non-executive Director Group Chair; - 3.2.1.2 a minimum of five Non-Executive Directors: - 3.2.1.3 a minimum of five Group Executive Directors - One of the Group Executive Directors shall be the Group Chief Executive. - The Group Chief Executive shall be the Accounting Officer. - One of the Group Executive Directors shall be the Group Executive Director of Finance. - One of the Group Executive Directors is to be a registered medical practitioner, or, a registered dentist (within the meaning of the Dentists Act 1984). - One of the Group Executive Directors is to be a registered nurse, or, a registered midwife.
+- 3.2.1 In accordance with paragraph 23 of the Trust's Constitution the composition of the Board of Directors shall be: - 3.2.1.1 a Non-Executive Director Group Chairman; - 3.2.1.2 a minimum of five Group Non-Executive Directors; - 3.2.1.3 a minimum of five Group Executive Directors: - One of the Group Executive Directors shall be the Group Chief Executive. - The Group Chief Executive shall be the Accounting Officer. - One of the Group Executive Directors shall be the Group Executive Director of Finance (Group Chief Finance Officer). - One of the Group Executive Directors is to be a registered medical practitioner, or, a registered dentist (within the meaning of the Dentists Act 1984). - One of the Group Executive Directors is to be a registered nurse, or, a registered midwife.

-- 3.2.2 The number of Group Directors may be increased provided always that at least half of the Board, excluding the Group Chair, comprises Non-executive Directors. - 3.2.3 The Trust Secretary (or nominated deputy) will be in attendance at all meetings of the Board.
+- 3.2.2 The number of Group Directors may be increased provided always that at least half of the Board, excluding the Group Chairman, comprises of Group Non-Executive Directors. - 3.2.3 The Trust Secretary (or nominated deputy) will be in attendance at all meetings of the Board.

-3.3 Appointment and Removal of the Group Chair and Non-executive Directors
+3.3 Appointment and Removal of the Group Chairman and Group Non-Executive Directors

-- 3.3.1 In accordance with paragraph 26 of the constitution and guidance issued by Monitor, the Group Chair and Non-executive Directors are appointed and removed by the Council of Governors at a general meeting of the Council of Governors. - 3.3.2 The Group Chair and Non-executive Directors shall be appointed for a term of office of up to three years. - 3.3.3 The Group Chair and Non-executive Directors may be appointed to serve a further term of up to three years (depending on satisfactory performance) and subject to the provisions of the 2006 Act in respect of removal of a Director. - 3.3.4 The Group Chair and Non-executive Directors may in exceptional circumstances serve longer than six years subject to annual re-appointment and subject to external competition if recommended by the Board and approved by the Council.
-In establishing that the Non-executive Director continues to be independent, the Group Chair will take account of Monitor's guidance and conduct an evidence-based evaluation. - 3.3.5 Any re-appointment after the second term of office for the Group Chair and Non-executive Directors shall be subject to a performance evaluation carried out in accordance with procedures approved by the Council to ensure that those individuals continue to be effective, demonstrate commitment to the role and demonstrate independence.
+- 3.3.1 In accordance with paragraph 26 of the Constitution and guidance issued by NHS England/Improvement, the Group Chairman and Group Non-Executive Directors are appointed and removed by the Council of Governors at a general meeting of the Council of Governors. - 3.3.2 The Group Chairman and Group Non-Executive Directors shall be appointed for a term of office of up to three years. - 3.3.3 The Group Chairman and Group Non-Executive Directors may be appointed to serve a further term of up to three years (depending on satisfactory performance) and subject to the provisions of the 2006 Act in respect of removal of a Director. - 3.3.4 The Group Chairman and Group Non-Executive Directors may, in exceptional circumstances, serve longer than six years subject to annual re-appointment and subject to external competition if recommended by the Board and approved by the Council of Governors.
+In establishing that the Group Non-Executive Director continues to be independent, the Group Chairman will take account of NHS England/Improvement's (formerly Monitor) guidance and conduct an evidence-based evaluation. - 3.3.5 Any re-appointment after the second term of office (irrespective of tenure duration), for the Group Chairman and Group Non-Executive Directors, shall be subject to a performance evaluation carried out in accordance with procedures approved by the Council of Governors to ensure that those individuals continue to be effective, demonstrate commitment to the role and demonstrate independence.

-3.4 Appointment and Powers of Group Deputy Chair
+3.4 Appointment and Powers of Group Deputy Chairman